Bluesit/Bluesit/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABOUT ME

-Hi, My name is Kevin Giesbrecht.
-I am a full-stack web developer and I have a passion for creating web applications that are user-friendly, responsive, and functional.
-I am always eager to learn new things and improve my skills.
-You can check out my github profile (Bluesit) to see some of my work and contact me if you want to collaborate or chat.
+Hi, My name is Kevin.
+I am a full-stack web developer and I have a passion for creating web applications that are user-friendly, functional and efficient.
+I allways find ways to learn new things and improve my skills.
+You can check out my github profile (Bluesit) to see some of my work or contact me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>